markhepburn/dotemacs/README.md

 These days I have a fairly homogenous environment across my different installations, so there's not a lot of effort put in to making things backwards-compatible.
-Currently that means Emacs24, on a Linux (Ubuntu) host, although the only thing I'm aware of that breaks on Emacs23 is the colour-theme stuff.
-See also the platform and host-specific loading files if things start to deviate much.
+I mostly run a snapshot build on a Linux (Ubuntu) host, and the latest stable build on windows.
+Most configuration should be portable, but there are facilities to load platform-specific (and host-specific) code when necessary.

 Installation
 ------------